psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ![](../../assets/shared/sovereign-exosuit-the-hulkbuster-plan.png)
 *2022-2023 - Engineered in 2016 in sovereign collaboration with the Suzuki Lab at NYU.*
 ![](../../media/songs/BreakingtheHabit.mp3)
-(IRL, not war machines, but neuroscience, psychology, and nobler applications of technology).
+(IRL, not war machines, but applied sciences: neuroscience, psychology, pharmaceutical science, cannabis science, and nobler applications of technology).

 #Hulkbuster